Reiss1x/uolhost-backend-challenge/README.md

 ### What i learned:

-Learned about pure HTML manipulation, fetching different files in Java using libraries, reviwed concepts of Java Persistance API and Hibernate and created an API using Lombok for the first time.
+Learned about pure HTML manipulation, fetching different files in Java using libraries, reviwed concepts of Java Persistance API, Hibernate and H2 Database and created an API using Lombok for the first time.